GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

 .. _GMT_DATA_URL_LIMIT:

 **GMT_DATA_URL_LIMIT**
     Upper limit on the size of remote file to download [unlimited].
+Give the maximum file size in bytes, or append k, m, or g for kilo-, mega-, or giga-bytes.

 .. _GMT_COMPATIBILITY: